 - Catholic schools are the best means the Church has to pass on our faith to our young people.

-Family and a Community of Faith
+Family & Community of Faith

 Catholic schools recognize parents and family as primary educators and join with them to form a living community of a shared vision.